 1. CONSULTATION: We begin with an aesthetic consultation and photographs.

 2. REVIEW PHOTOGRAPHS: We share the photographs with you and analyze your smile.
 We compare it to what would be considered ideal regarding size, shape, alignment, position, lip contour, and gingival contour.
-If you interested in pursuing treatment, we move on to step
+If you are interested in pursuing treatment, we move on to step

 3. MODELS: We make models of your teeth and align them on an articulator using a facebow transfer.
 We use this step to orient your models on a machine that duplicates your occlusion.
 Once complete, we send this information to our dental lab to have a diagnostic wax up fabricated.